What Is a Minimum Viable Product (MVP)?

 Find the Right Audience

-Building an MVP also provides you the opportunity to find the messaging and audience.
-By building and marketing an MVP, you can test what messaging resonates with your target market and find the niches within your target market that might be your early adopters and, most likely, customers.
+Building an MVP also provides you the opportunity to find the messaging and audience, and engage in customer development.
+By building and marketing an MVP, you can test what messaging resonates with your target market and find the niches within your target audience that might be your early adopters and, most likely, customers.

 Emphasize Core Features and Development

-Building an MVP helps you focus on your core features and their development.
-By building a minimum viable product, you are forced to focus on the development of your core features as opposed to worrying about building other features that might be nice to have but are not essential to your underlying solution.
-This encourages you to hold off on developing additional features outside of your core solution until your MVP proves successful with early customers and the market.
+Building an MVP helps you focus on your important features and their development, as opposed to worrying about building others that might be nice to have but are not essential to your underlying solution.
+This encourages you to hold off on developing additional features outside of your core solution until your MVP proves successful with first customers.

 Collect Invaluable Feedback